caprover/caprover/CONTRIBUTING.md

 `*.captain-x` (wild card domain) to your local IP.
 A simple `hosts` change won't be useful as we need a wildcard entry.
 On ubuntu 16, it's as simple of editing this file:
-`/etc/NetworkManager/dnsmasq.d/dnsmasq-localhost.conf` (create if does not exist) And add a this line to it: `address=/captain.x/192.168.1.2` To make sure you have dnsmasq, you can run `which dnsmasq` on your terminal, if it's available, path of if will be printed on the terminal, otherwise, there won't be anything printer on your terminal.
+`/etc/NetworkManager/dnsmasq.d/dnsmasq-localhost.conf` (create if does not exist) And add this line to it: `address=/captain.x/192.168.1.2` where `192.168.1.2` is your local IP address.
+To make sure you have dnsmasq, you can run `which dnsmasq` on your terminal, if it's available, path of it will be printed on the terminal, otherwise, there won't be anything printed on your terminal.

 ### front end development:
-You simply run the debug build for the backend service as explained above.
+First, you simply run the debug build for the backend service as explained above.
 Then go to `app-frontend` and run follow the installation guide explained in frontend app [README.md](https://github.com/githubsaturn/captainduckduck/tree/master/app-frontend#installation)

-Change the endpoint for the backend server to your debug instance by editting this file:
+Change the endpoint for the backend server to your debug instance by editing this file:
 `/captainduckduck/app-frontend/src/js/captain/apiManager.js` and
 change `var BASE_API = '/api/v1/'` to
 - `var BASE_API = 'http://captain.captain.x/api/v1/'` if you have dnsmasq installed
 - `var BASE_API = 'http://127.0.0.1:3000/api/v1/'` if you have dnsmasq installed

-To hardcode logged in user, steal the auth token from the the network inspector on Chrome and hardcode it in apiManager.js.
+You need to hardcode a logged in user to avoid having to log it with every refresh of the page.
+To do so, steal the auth token from the the network inspector on Chrome and hardcode it in apiManager.js.
 You can simply replace `var authToken = null` with `var authToken = 'THE_AUTH_TOKEN_STOLEN_FROM_NETWORK_INSPECTOR'`

 ### CLI development:
-Just simply install dependecies in `app-cli` directory by runnin `npm install` and you are good to go!
+Just simply install dependecies in `app-cli` directory by running `npm install` and you are good to go!

 ### Backend development:
 Start the debug build for the backend service as explained above.
-To see any changes you make, first save the changes, then you need to restart the service either by sending a request to `/force-exit` endpoint, or buy running `./dev-reset-service.sh` which is available in `app-backend` directory.
+To see any changes you make, first save the changes, then you need to restart the service either by sending a request to `/force-exit` endpoint, or by running `./dev-reset-service.sh` script which is available in `app-backend` directory.

 ## Code of Conduct